intel/libvpl/examples/interop/vpl-infer/README.md

     mkdir build && cd build
     cmake .. && cmake --build . --config release && cd release
     ```

     To run with 2.x API zero copy on GPU

     ```
     .\vpl-infer -i cars_320x240.h265 -m mobilenet-ssd.xml -zerocopy
     ```

     To run with 1.x API (and extra copy) on GPU

     ```
     .\vpl-infer -i cars_320x240.h265 -m mobilenet-ssd.xml -legacy
     ```

+> [!NOTE]
+>
+> Building this example in debug mode is not currently supported.
+The model will
+> fail to load if built in debug mode.

 ### Example of Output